 Flu spreads easily.
-People most at risk of developing complications should get vaccinated every year.
-Vaccination is the best way to protect these people from the flu and its complications.
+People who are more at risk of being hospitalized after the flu should get vaccinated every year.
+For these people, vaccination is the best protection against the flu and its complications.

-The vaccine allows the body to produce antibodies to fight the flu.
-However, studies show that the number of antibodies can decrease in the year after vaccination.
-This reduction particularly affects young children, seniors and people with a weakened immune system.
+Vaccination allows the body to make antibodies to fight the flu.
+However, studies have shown that the number of antibodies may decrease in the year after vaccination.
+This decrease particularly affects older adults and people with a weakened immune system.

 In addition, viruses that cause flu constantly change.
 The composition of flu vaccines are reviewed annually in order to include the virus strains most likely to be in circulation during the flu season.

 For these reasons, it is highly recommended that people most at risk of developing complications get vaccinated each year in order to protect themselves.
 Consult the details of the Flu Vaccination Program to know how to proceed and where to get vaccinated.

 Where to get Vaccinated